Veerakumar-Thangavel/AWS/README.md

   ]
 }
 ```
-Step 2: Create a Rule in EventBridge Scheduler (Console or CLI)
+Step 2: Create a Rule in EventBridge Scheduler
-Option A: Using AWS Console
 1.Open Amazon EventBridge in the AWS Console.
 2.Go to Scheduler > Create schedule.
 3.Enter a Name for the schedule (e.g., daily-lambda-trigger).